memecore-foundation/Go-MemeCore/cmd/devp2p/README.md

 To run the eth protocol test suite against your implementation, the node needs to be initialized with our test chain.
 The chain files are located in `./cmd/devp2p/internal/ethtest/testdata`.

-1. initialize the geth node with the `genesis.json` file
+1. initialize the gmeme node with the `genesis.json` file
 2. import blocks from `chain.rlp`
 3. run the client using the resulting database.
-For geth, use a command like the one below:
+For gmeme, use a command like the one below:

-    geth \
+    gmeme \
         --datadir <datadir>            \
         --nodiscover                   \
         --nat=none                     \